awsdocs/aws-cdk-guide/doc_source/best-practices.md

 Keep in mind that a construct can be arbitrary simple or complex\.
 A `Bucket` is a construct, but `CameraShopWebsite` could be a construct, too\.

-### Infrastructure and application code live in the same package<a name="best-practices-code-all"></a>
+### Infrastructure and runtime code live in the same package<a name="best-practices-code-all"></a>

-The AWS CDK not only generates AWS CloudFormation templates for deploying infrastructure, it also bundles assets like Lambda functions and Docker images and deploys them alongside your infrastructure\.
-So it's not only possible to combine the code that defines your infrastructure and the code that implements your business logic into a single construct— it's a best practice\.
+The AWS CDK not only generates AWS CloudFormation templates for deploying infrastructure, it also bundles runtime assets like Lambda functions and Docker images and deploys them alongside your infrastructure\.
+So it's not only possible to combine the code that defines your infrastructure and the code that implements your runtime logic into a single construct— it's a best practice\.
 These two kinds of code don't need to live in separate repositories or even in separate packages\.

 A construct that is self\-contained, in other words that completely describes a piece of functionality including its infrastructure and logic, makes it easy to evolve the two kinds of code together, test them in isolation, share and reuse the code across projects, and version all the code in sync\.